anitab-org/vms/docs/Installation Guide.md

 ## <a name="ppm"></a>Install python-psycopg2 module

 To use Django with PostgreSQL, we will also need to install the python module python-psycopg2.
+By default, this package is not installed on the VM.

-Install it by running this command (this package is not installed by default on the VM):
+Install it by running this command from the VM command prompt:

     sudo apt-get install python-psycopg2

+Example output on VM:

+    vagrant@vagrant-ubuntu-trusty-32:/vagrant/vms$ sudo apt-get install python-psycopg2
+    Reading package lists...
+Done
+    Building dependency tree
+    Reading state information...
+Done
+    ...
+    After this operation, 1,300 kB of additional disk space will be used.
+    Do you want to continue?
+[Y/n] Y
+    Get:1 http://archive.ubuntu.com/ubuntu/ trusty/main python-egenix-mxtools i386 3.2.7-1build1 [74.3 kB]
+    ...
+    Setting up python-psycopg2 (2.4.5-1build5) ...
+    vagrant@vagrant-ubuntu-trusty-32:/vagrant/vms$

 ## Setup PostgreSQL